of the Class of 2018 are either employed or furthering education within 6 months of graduation. Learn more about student outcomes.

 Mike O'Connor, Riaz Waraich Dean for the Career Center & Center for Community Engagement and Social Change

 Ty Collins, Assistant Director, Career Center – Communications, Journalism and Written Arts & Government, Law & International Affairs

 Lori Fares, Career Center Coordinator

-Grace Kutney, Associate Director of the Career Center – Career Advising & Technology
+Grace Kutney, Associate Director, Career Center – Career Advising & Technology

-Mandy Netzel, Assistant Director of the Career Center – Employer and Alumni Relations
+Mandy Netzel, Assistant Director, Career Center – Employer and Alumni Relations

 Garrett Singer, Director of the Center for Community Engagement and Social Change